AlexaH88/pianotes/README.md

   - The page is split into two sections:
     - How to Play - explaining to the user the difference between the two play modes and how to access them, and the use of the sheet music.
     - Using the Virtual Piano - explaining to the user in which ways the piano can be played on various devices.

+  - The user can access a popup window in the How to Play section, detailing the rules of the challenge.

+  - A piano and computer mouse graphic were used for each of the sections, to break up the text-heavy page and instantly make clear to the user what the secions are about.
+The graphics use the same colours and style of the site in order to keep things coherent.

 - #### Footer